-Chapter Four opens with a bit more being added the air of mystery that surrounded Gildor’s elves: they’re gone, leaving behind just a bit of food.
+Chapter Four opens from “Three Is Company” with a bit more being added to the air of mystery that surrounded Gildor’s elves: they’re gone, leaving behind just a bit of food.
 This is going to be typical of them for the rest of the story, the sort of thing that kind of makes the reader not like them a little.
 They couldn’t have said good-bye?
 They left these three hobbits on their own, asleep, with the worst servants of Sauron in the area?
-A nit pick?
-Perhaps.
-I suppose one of the largest themes of The Lord of the Rings is how the elves can no longer be relied upon as they once did, but this is a fairly drastic example.
+But perhaps I am nit-picking, and I suppose one of the largest themes of The Lord of the Rings is how the elves can no longer be relied upon as they once did, but this is a fairly drastic example.

-Pippin is all full of cheer, for most of the chapter, no longer even concerned about the Black Riders apparently.
-This is going to be a common trait of his for the story, which is (occasionally mindless) optimism.
-Frodo is being the morose one and Sam isn’t saying much at all: it’s been left to Pippin to remind us that hobbits are generally carefree and happy.
+Pippin is all full of cheer, for most of the chapter, no longer even concerned about the Black Riders: “Under the morning sun the prospect of seeing a whole troop of them did not seem very alarming to him“.
+This is going to be a common trait of his for the story, which is his (occasionally mindless) optimism.
+Frodo is being the morose one and Sam isn’t saying much at all: it has been left to Pippin to remind us that hobbits are generally carefree and happy, even good naturedly quipping in response to Frodo’s desire to be left to think: “‘Good heavens!’ said Pippin.
+‘At breakfast?’”.
 A nice blend of outlooks then, with one more yet to be added to the mix.

 As for Frodo, this chapter starts piling on the negative aspects of his character, which are coming out in spades.
-We’ve already seen his indecision and lapses into melancholy.
+We’ve already seen his indecision and lapses into melancholy: even here he views the pleasant morning as “treacherously bright“.
 Now, he snaps at Pippin for no good reason, insists on a dodgy shortcut despite the warnings of, again, Pippin, contemplates abandoning all of his companions, and we learn that he was a bit of a problem in his youth later on.
 The shortcut thing gets kind of justified, as the trio narrowly avoid another Black Rider, which isn’t something I like: it’s a very plot convenient way to cover up the fact that Frodo, apparently beginning to realise the weight and the danger of the task, is letting the stress get to him and is making mistakes because of it.
 Unexpected rewards await at the end of this shortcut, but bad attitudes are bad attitudes.

-We learn later that, in his youth, he used to trespass on private property, steal produce and that on one occasion he got a beating for his trouble.
+To expand on one of those points, we learn that, in his youth, he used to trespass on private property, steal produce and that on one occasion he got a beating for his trouble.
 Tolkien doesn’t really explore the larger realities of Frodo’s life pre-Bilbo in any great detail, other than the fact that he was orphaned due to a tragic boating accident at a young age.
 It’s easy to imagine that Frodo might actually have had a troubled upbringing, and mushroom pilfering was only part of it.
 On the surface, Frodo’s activities might seem like mostly harmless pranks any person would have performed as a child, but then again, maybe not.
 One of the “worst young rascals” and a “reckless lad” is how Maggot dubs Frodo later, terms that could be both dismissed as a long time ago, or held up for more troubling scrutiny.

 But we are also witness to his commitment and non-complaining attitude, when questioned by Frodo as to whether he feels the need to go on.
-Sam’s clumsy with his words in a way, with no flowing speech about the wonders ahead, but his down to earth declaration of willingness to keep going – “I don’t rightly know what I want: but I have something to do before the end, and it lies ahead, not in the Shire” – is impressive enough in showing the kind of inner character Sam has, with his sentiments to be repeated in darker and more dangerous places far ahead.
-And he is totally loyal to Frodo, his friend apart from his Master and is actually willing to stand up to a possible Black Rider for him towards the end of the chapter: “I am going with him, if he climbs to the moon”.
+Sam’s clumsy with his words in a way, with no flowing speech about the wonders ahead, but his down to earth declaration of willingness to keep going – “I don’t rightly know what I want: but I have something to do before the end, and it lies ahead, not in the Shire” – is impressive enough in showing the kind of inner character Sam has, with his sentiments to be repeated in darker and more dangerous places far ahead (with that specific example showcasing a degree of premonition that might be connected to the elves).
+And he is totally loyal to Frodo, his friend apart from his master and is actually willing to stand up to a possible Black Rider for him towards the end of the chapter: “I am going with him, if he climbs to the moon”.
 This is something we will address again towards the end of Book Four but for now, it is enough to know that Sam is the Lancer to Frodo’s Hero, if we’re going by the Five Man Band analogy.

-The Black Riders get an added dimension of fear, as we first hear the cry – a high pitched wail.
+Very quickly, Tolkien turns all of that on its head.
+The Black Riders get an added dimension of fear, as we first hear their cry, a high pitched wail.
 The movie does a brilliant job with this, giving the sound that horrifying ear-splitting dimension, “the cry of some evil and lonely creature… chilling to the blood”.
 They remain a mysterious, but imminently scary, menace, even if the reader might already be starting to get a little impatient to know something more solid about them.
 Near brushes in the dark and whispered murmurs from the elves won’t suffice forever.
 The film adaptation did a great job of altering things to make them more visually exciting on that score.

 Onto the character of Maggot, your typical country farmer, a man big on his independence, disliking outsiders (which includes people from other parts of the Shire, whom he openly disdains, perhaps justifying Sam’s “natural mistrust”) and very protective of his property.
-I like Maggot’s portrayal as the storyteller that takes his damn time and doesn’t give way for young people.
+I like Maggot’s portrayal as a thoughtful person and storyteller that takes his damn time and doesn’t give way for young people: “It seemed plain that the farmer would tell them more, if allowed to do it in his own time and fashion“.
 I am particularly reminded of the character of Michaleen O’ Flynn from The Quiet Man.
-Maggot’s a guy who loves being the centre of attention, even while he claims otherwise.
+Maggot’s a guy who loves being the centre of attention, even if he claims otherwise.

 Maggot is also another example of the “friend in unlikely places” archetype that will show up time and again in the story.
 Aragorn, Glorfindel, Eomer, Treebeard, Gandalf the White, Faramir, even Gollum, they all fit this description and it goes back to this repeated idea of how characters should never give in to despair or hopelessness, because a change in fortune is probably right around the corner.
-In a later chapter, it will be noted that Maggot occasionally wonders into the Old Forest for whatever reason, and is known to Tom Bombadil (at one point he notes his distrust of a nearby river, but doesn’t say if he means the local Brandywine or the more magical Withywindle).
+In a later chapter, it will be noted that Maggot occasionally wonders into the Old Forest for whatever reason, and is known to Tom Bombadil (at one point Maggot notes his distrust of a nearby river, but doesn’t say if he means the local Brandywine or the more magical Withywindle).
+Numerous characters speak highly of him in a manner that goes beyond the ordinary, and it is interesting to posit as to why: in a later chapter Tom Bombadil will make the cryptic remark that “both his eyes are open” regards Maggot, indicating a willingness to accept more than just the ordinary hobbit world view.
 There’s more to him than meets the eye, which is impressive enough: a steadfast country farmer, full of welcome and wisdom, a negative memory turned into a positive present.

 This chapter continues the run of ending with a major conversation of importance, this time between Frodo and Maggot.
 Frodo’s suspicious nature has backfired a little here, as he realises that his continuing dread of Maggot down through the years has cost him “a good friend”.
 Ironically, his distrust of those he considered potentially dangerous will serve him better in the travels ahead.
 For now, he faces down a childhood fear properly and with courage, which is not worth nothing.

 The chapter concludes with a nice bit of tension, as an apparent Black Rider, asking for Frodo Baggins, turns out to be Merry, the last in a series of seemingly bad things that turn out to be good.
-It’s a great passage for emphasising the paranoia that’s suddenly engulfing the party, thinking that there is danger in every shadow, especially in the thought that the figure of Merry seems to shrink from a more intimidating size once he reveals himself.
+It’s a great passage for emphasising the paranoia that’s suddenly engulfing the party, thinking that there is danger in every shadow, especially in the thought that the figure of Merry seems to shrink from a more intimidating size once he reveals himself: “…he seemed suddenly to diminish to ordinary hobbit-size“.
 Is it possible that the insidious power of the Ring is infecting minds and causing unnecessary fear?
 The chapter’s last line is a more joyous one than before, but still one that sticks in the mind, a reminder about allies met: “Suddenly Frodo laughed: from the covered basket he held, the scent of mushrooms was rising.”

 “A Shortcut To Mushrooms” needs to keep things rolling along, flesh out the trio a bit more and show them getting into some proper difficulty.
 While it does all that, the lack of momentum is starting to show more evidently now, and it’s still a while before we get to the next truly critical part of the text in “The Old Forest”.
 That being said, there are still things to keep the reader intrigued here: a shadow from Frodo’s past set up, who is flipped into an ally, the growing threat of the Black Riders, now confirmed as being plural, and the ending, where Tolkien keeps things ticking over with the introduction (or re-introduction) of another member of the party.
 “A Shortcut To Mushrooms” is one of the shortest chapters in the entire epic and contains a little mini-narrative surrounding Frodo and Maggot in it – began with Frodo’s first recollection of those fearsome dogs and ended with the gift of mushrooms – so it has its strengths.
 In fact, every chapter so far as had a mini-story in it to some extent: Bilbo’s status and eventual vanishing in the first, the epic tale of the Ring in the second and Frodo’s hesitant first steps into the wider world in the third, all of them with a defined beginning, middle and end.
 But the plot is going to get slower.